shahrajat/shahrajat.github.io/_posts/2016-06-22-install-jekyll-subdirectory-blog-github-pages.md

 2. Add `index.html` in it in the root directory it self.
 3. Your website should now be accesible from `http://<username>.github.io`.

+Or, if you prefer to have a project website, simply push the static HTML pages to a new gh-pages branch and it will be accessible from `<username>.github.io/project`!

 ## Hosting Jekyll Blog in subdirectory

 I have my Homepage of the website [shahrajat.github.io](http://shahrajat.github.io) hosted with some static HTML pages I wrote.
 However, I don't want to have my blog hosted on the Homepage itself, instead I have it hosted at `shahrajat.github.io/blog`.
 To achieve this, follow these steps:

 1. **Install Ruby**: Since Jekyll runs with Ruby, you will need to have Ruby.
 If you are Mac and have home-brew installed, simply run `brew install ruby`.